ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 // → 102
 ```

-Question.
+Check For Understanding.
 Why was the above result 102?
 Why not 106?
 Or 94?

 ##Control Flow
 >When your program contains more than one statement, the statements are executed, predictably, from top to bottom.
 As a basic example, this program has two statements.
 The first one asks the user for a number, and the second, which is executed afterward, shows the square of that number. -Eloquent JavaScript